How I learnt to make my voice count at the UN climate negotiationsDate: 23 July 2018

 Strength in numbers

-The workshop has given me the skills to access the right information and focus on the set objectives for adaptation in Lao PDR.
+The workshop has given me the skills to access the right information and focus on the objectives for Laos around adaptation.
 By planning better and earlier for future negotiation sessions, I believe I can make my contribution count.

 This blog was originally posted on the IIED website on 23 July 2018